matrix-org/matrix-spec-proposals/specification/identity_service_api.rst

 Finally, it will generates a notification containing any relevant data sent to the 3PID address, notifying the user of the invitation.

+At a later point, if the owner of that particular 3pid binds it with a Matrix user ID, the identity server will attempt to make a request to the Matrix user's homeserver using the endpoint ``/_matrix/federation/v1/3pid/onBind``.

 {{invite_store_is_http_api}}

 Ephemeral invitation signing